kaustubhKolhe99/twitch-clone/README.md

     ```

 4. **🔐 Set up environment variables**:
-    - Create a `.env` file in the `backend` directory and add the necessary environment variables:
+    - Edit a `.env` file in the `server` directory and add the necessary environment variables:
         ```env
         API_PORT=5002
         MONGO_URI=your_mongodb_connection_string